joshsouza/puppet-stagecoach/README.markdown

 * By default, /opt/stagecoach will be a checked out git repository from the main github URL for the StageCoach project
 * /opt/stagecoach/settings will be configured properly for deployments to work
 * /opt/stagecoach/apps will be created as the root for deployments
-* Optionally (on by default) the 'stagecoach' user will be created to handle file ownership and execution of the apps
+* Optionally (on by default) the 'stagecoach' user/group will be created to handle file ownership and execution of the apps
 * Optionally (on by default) the binaries will be added to the system path (using the /etc/profiles.d/*.sh model)

 ## Usage